ITGlobal/backupmonitor/README.md

 * using local Minio as a storage:

-  1. Run the following command to setup local minio instance (dockerized):
+  1. Run the following command to set up local minio instance (dockerized):

      ```shell
      ./scripts/setup-local-env